Basis-Theory/basistheory-integration-guides/collections/guides/own_and_use_us_bank_accounts/index.md

   </span>
 </span>

-Once you’ve created your Spreedly Reactor, use the <code>reactor_id</code> and your Atomic Bank's ID to exchange for a new Spreedly Payment Method token, enabling you to charge your customer.
+Once you’ve created your Spreedly Reactor, use the <code>reactor_id</code> and your Bank token's ID to exchange for a new Spreedly Payment Method token, enabling you to charge your customer.

 ```js